tayganr/purviewlab/modules/module08.md

     ![Scan Progress](../images/module08/08.19-scan-progress.png)

 11. Once the scan is complete, open your storage account within the Azure Portal and navigate to **Storage Explorer**.
 If the audit log has been captured, you should be able to navigate down the folder path until you find a JSON document that contains details about the scan.
+Note: You can also use [Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) as an alternative to the Azure Portal.

     ![Storage Explorer](../images/module08/08.20-storage-explorer.png)